jonandergomez/teaa_lab/lab_practices/pract_3/README.md

     configuration parameters (a.k.a. hyper-parameters).
 In particular, `bandwith` for KDE classifers, `K` for KNN classifiers, and `codebook size` for both.

+1. The summary of results for each kind of experiment includes the running times of doing inference with both training and test subsets.

+   Is it worth to do K-Means in order to reduce the size of the training subset used in these memory-based techniques to mitigate the problem of the time required to classify each sample?

+   For which of both techniques is the reduction of inference time more relevant?

 1. Report and preparation of the presentation

     As you can guess from the questions raised previously, you have to run some experiments (just a few ones)